 The weather in Mexico is determined not only by latitude but also by altitude.
 Mexico has tropical forests, dry deserts, fertile valleys and snow-capped mountains.
 Since Mexico's terrain is extremely varied, so is the weather.
-On the coast the climate is generally balmy year-round, but some months are rainy and others dry, and Mexico City can have days - and nights - that are quite chilly.
+On the coast the climate is generally balmy year-round, but some months are rainy and others dry, and Mexico City can have days that are quite chilly, and nights that are downright frigid.

 Seasons in Mexico